ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

 The following notes apply to the labview driver:
 - The driver does not work with labview 2018.
 It works with 2014 - I am not sure in which intermediate version it stops working.
 The symptom is that it never even tries to send bytes to a serial port.
 I think it is crashing while trying to get a subVI by reference but I am not completely sure about this.

+# Troubleshooting

+### No comms to device but I'm sure the serial settings are correct

+The symptom is that the device acts as if it's not there - you will see serial writes going out but nothing coming back.
+This can happen if the device is left in local mode (for example, after a cryogen fill).

+I am not aware of a remote command to set the device back into remote mode, so you will need to walk up to the physical mercury controller.
+It has a touch screen with a small `l` in the bottom-left of the touch screen.
+If it is shown in blue, tap it once.
+It should turn orange, which indicates the device is now in remote.
+Check you now have comms.

+### I can read the main temperature but not any channels

+Check channel assignments are correct - see table above and instructions for finding out channel names if unknown.